 I told her that I grew up next door to an eccentric old guy who took me under his wing.
-He taught me to learn, and to not accept anything without checking it out myself.
-He also exposed me to every religion and religious group from African Methodist Episcopal to Wiccan that were in our area.
+He taught me to learn and to not accept anything without checking it out myself.
+He also exposed me to every religion and religious group from African Methodist Episcopal to Wiccan that was in our area.
 He also taught me to ask the pertinent questions.

 I found myself attracted to Cathy.
 Toward the end of the semester, I asked her for a date and she accepted.
 I took her to a local amateur theatre group’s play.
 We had a great time and dated occasionally for the rest of the year.
 When summer break came Cathy went back to her home and I took some summer classes.
 That year one of the classes was on equity management and investing.
 I found my major.

 As we had not mentioned exclusivity before, we had not kept in touch during the summer.
 When the fall semester came, I did not have Cathy in any of my classes and had not seen her on the campus.

 I finally decided to call her.
 I called the cell number she had used the previous year.
 I got a message that that number was no longer valid.
 I called her mother’s house and they told me she had gotten married to her long-time boyfriend and was not coming back to school.

 I was surprised, but not devastated, surprised because when we were dating she never mentioned a long time boyfriend.

 Life, school and the youth mating dance went on for the next two years.
 I graduated with honors in Financial Planning and got a position with a national firm and they let me choose where I wanted to work.
 I chose Portland Oregon.